The Charge TTI is this venerable manufacturer's top of the line, no-holds-barred, full service folding toolbox.

 Leatherman has designed a thinner bit holder and driver to fit in its multi-tools.
 Some bits, like a straight screwdriver, make no compromises to fit in the driver.
 However, larger tools like hexes bigger than 9/64" (3.5mm), Torx bits larger than #15, and all Phillips heads require thinning to work.
 This thinned profile works fine for light-duty.
 However, for high-torque jobs, these compromised tools risk slipping and damaging the fastener or bit or both.
 Next to the bit driver is a can/bottle opener.
 We like this feature.
 We'd like to see the can opener moved over to replace the dedicated straight driver.
 This should leave space for a standard 1/4" driver.
 Then the user could tap into the virtually limitless supply of accessories and adapters and extensions on the market.
 It may seem to Leatherman that this would cut into their profits on selling their accessory bits.
 We would argue, however, that this is far outweighed by the additional volume of actual tools sold.
 But that's tangential.
 Generally, the bit driver works.
 And a package of accessory bits is thin and lightweight.
 In 90% of your applications, you won't notice the difference.

 As you can see, no competing product comes close to the Charge TTI in functions.
-The Best Buy Leatherman Wave earns its award with basically the same "layout" as the Charge, with almost the same list of tools.
+The Best Buy Leatherman Wave+ earns its award with basically the same "layout" as the Charge, with almost the same list of tools.
 The Charge has a few things the Wave does not, but the main features are all there on the Best Buy.
-The next best comparison, concerning features, is to the Baladeo Locker.
-The Baladeo is nothing special in terms of its construction, but it includes a full-sized 1/4" bit driver.
-With this, the Baladeo can be accessorized to a virtually unlimited degree.
-With adapters, the Charge can also use standard 1/4" bits.
 Again, we wish Leatherman made some minor changes to fit in a full-sized bit driver.
 They, for instance, integrate such a driver into the Top Pick Leatherman Crunch tool.
 Clearly, they are not opposed to the idea.
+If the 1/4" bit driver is really important to you, check out the Top Pick SOG Baton Q4.
+The Baton is essentially a ratcheting screw bit driver with some other tools built in.
+As a screwdriver, it more closely approximates a purpose built tool than anything else in our review.

 In a perfect world, we'd have an ergonomic multi-tool that would be "full-sized" like the Charge.
 It would have a plier profile that matches that of the Charge and Wave, along with the super smooth external contour of the Gerber Suspension, and would let the user access all the tools from the outside, like the Top Pick Gerber Dime does.
 Apparently, the Charge makes one significant compromise in obscuring some of the tools inside the plier's handles.
 There is a reason for this, but we are unable to ascertain what this reason is.
 If Leatherman got all the tools accessible from the outside, the Charge would be perfect, ergonomically speaking.